 Celebrating the start of a new school year, we’ve teamed up with Dietitian and Nutritionist, Joyce Haddad, to curate some simple hacks to help make getting back to school that little bit smoother.

-Between school uniform and shoe fittings to stationery orders and new book lists, we know most parents have a lot of school prep on their plate this time of year.
+Between school uniform and shoe fittings to stationary orders and new book lists, we know most parents have a lot of school prep on their plate this time of year.
 But one thing that you needn’t stress about is keeping those lunchboxes packed with exciting snacks and meals that are both nutritious and tasty.

 “I often see parents that want the best for their kid’s health, but their overflowing schedules get in the way,” shares Joyce.
 “To celebrate the year ahead, I have developed some easy healthy hacks to kick-start the new school term.”

 1. Make time for breakfast as a family meal

 Try to sit down as a family at meal times, to help kids understand the importance of every meal.